 Mean-variance analysis is widely regarded as the cornerstone of modern investment theory.
 Despite its simplicity, and the fact that more than five and a half decades have elapsed since Markowitz published his seminal work on the theory of portfolio allocation under uncertainty (Markowitz (1952)), it remains the most widely used asset allocation method.
 There are several reasons for its popularity.
 First, it provides a very intuitive assessment of the relative merits of alternative portfolios, as their risk and expected return characteristics can be compared in a two-dimensional graph.
-Second, mean-variance frontiers are spanned by only two funds, a property that simplifies their calculation and interpretation, and that also led to the derivation of the Capital Asset Pricing Model (CAPM) by Sharpe (1964), Lintner (1965) and Mossin (1966), which identifies the market with a mean-variance efficient portfolio.
-Finally, mean-variance analysis becomes the natural approach if we assume Gaussian or elliptical distributions, because then it is fully compatible with expected utility maximisation regardless of investor preferences (see e.g. Chamberlain (1983), Owen and Rabinovitch (1983) and Berk (1997)).
+Second, mean-variance frontiers are spanned by only two funds, a property that simplifies their calculation and interpretation, and that also led to the derivation of the Capital Asset Pricing Model (CAPM) by Sharpe (1964), Lintner (1965) and Mossin (1966).
+Finally, mean-variance analysis becomes the natural approach if we assume Gaussian or elliptical distributions for asset returns, because in that case it is fully compatible with expected utility maximisation regardless of investor preferences (see e.g. Chamberlain (1983), Owen and Rabinovitch (1983) and Berk (1997); see also Ross (1978) for a related discussion).

 A portfolio with excess returns r{1t} is mean-variance efficient with respect to a given set of N_2 assets with excess returns \mathbf{r}{2t} if it is not possible to form another portfolio of those assets and r{1t} with the same expected return as r{1t} but a lower variance, or more appropriately, with the same variance but a higher expected return.
+Despite the simplicity of the definition, testing for mean-variance efficiency is of paramount importance in many practical situations, such as mutual fund performance evaluation (see De Roon and Nijman (2001) for a recent survey), gains from portfolio diversification (Errunza, Hogan and Hung (1999)), or tests of linear factor asset pricing models, including the CAPM and APT, which imply that certain portfolio must be mean-variance efficient (see e.g. Campbell, Lo and MacKinlay (1996) or Cochrane (2001) for advanced textbook treatments).

 If the first two moments of returns were known, then it would be straightforward to confirm or disprove the mean-variance efficiency of r{1t} by simply checking whether they lied on the portfolio frontier spanned by $\mathbf{r}t = (r{1t}, \mathbf{r}'{2t})'$.
 In practice, of course, the mean and variance of portfolio returns are unknown, and the sample mean and standard deviation of r{1t} will lie inside the estimated mean-variance frontier with probability one.
-Therefore, a statistical hypothesis test provides a rather natural decision method in this context, especially taking into account the fact that there is substantial sampling variability in the estimation of mean-variance frontiers, and that such a variability is potentially misleading because the inclusion of additional assets systematically leads to the expansion of the sample frontiers irrespective of whether the theoretical frontier is affected, in the same way as the inclusion of additional regressors systematically leads to increments in sample

-$R^{2\prime}s$ regardless of whether their theoretical regression coefficients are 0.
+Therefore, a statistical hypothesis test provides a rather natural decision method in this context because it explicitly takes into account the sampling variability in the estimation of the first two moments of returns.
+Otherwise, such a variability would be misleading because the inclusion of additional assets systematically leads to the expansion of the sample frontiers irrespective of whether the theoretical frontier is affected, in the same way as the inclusion of additional regressors systematically leads to increments in sample $R^{2'}s$ regardless of whether their theoretical regression coefficients are 0.